What We’ll Cover:

 - Finally, don’t forget to share your website’s links on social media to help draw visitors back to your website.

 Engage on Social Media

-More than 72% of SMBs use social media to promote their local business, with 70 percent of customers choosing businesses with a social media presence over those that skip out on socials.
+Over two-thirds of SMBs use social media to promote their local business, with the majority of customers choosing businesses with a social media presence over those that skip out on socials.

 Wrapping Up How to Craft a Local SEO Strategy

-Local SEO is huge for any brick-and-mortar location—be it a restaurant, a salon, or a local grocery chain—and so much of your success depends on leveraging your Google My Business profile and optimizing for mobile search.
+Local SEO is huge for any brick-and-mortar location—be it a restaurant, a salon, or a local grocery chain—and so much of your success depends on leveraging your Google Business Profile and optimizing for mobile search.

-A few parting tips for improving your local SEO strategy:
+Here are a few parting best practices for improving your local SEO strategy:

 - Include a local optimized image to show your readers where your store is and to appear in Google Image search.

-- If you have more than one location, create a separate landing page for each location.
+- If you have multiple locations, create a separate landing page for each location.

 - Create a local keyword assignment to use throughout your strategy to build more local authority.